We often take medicine to deal with pain, but there are other ways to get relief.

 When You See a DO for a Routine Visit

 It's likely you’ll have a complete physical, even if only one part of your body hurts.
-He’ll ask you lots of questions about what is going on in your life, everything from your diet, to your family life, to your sleep habits.
-He’ll learn about any changes that may affect your overall health.
+They’ll ask you lots of questions about what is going on in your life, everything from your diet, to your family life, to your sleep habits.
+They’ll learn about any changes that may affect your overall health.

 The key belief is that this holistic approach will help uncover and address everything that could be contributing to your symptoms.
 The hope is that this will foster the body’s natural ability to heal itself and remain healthy.

 One method often used by DOs is called osteopathic manipulative treatment (OMT).
 Your doctor will use their hands to move your muscles and joints with stretching, gentle pressure, and resistance.